 My research on housing, historic preservation and gentrification has been published widely in a range of academic journals, including Social Forces, City & Community, the Journal of the Urban Planning Association and the Journal of Urban Economics.

-My first book, No Place Like Home: Wealth, Community and the Politics of Homeownership, has been reviewed in Housing, Theory & Society, the Journal of the American Planning Association and Contemporary Sociology.
+My first book, No Place Like Home: Wealth, Community and the Politics of Homeownership, has been reviewed in the American Journal of Sociology, the International Journal of Urban and Regional Research, Housing, Theory & Society, the Journal of the American Planning Association and Contemporary Sociology.
 I have spoken about the book on several public programs, including NPR's Here and Now and the Strong Opinion, Loosely Held podcast.

 I have written several book reviews, including reviews Housing, Wealth and Welfare (in Housing Studies), The Death and Life of the Single-Family House: Lessons from Vancouver on Building a Livable City (in Contemporary Sociology) and Home: International Perspectives on Culture, Identify and Belonging (in City & Community).